joeyzengazi/SimpleAI/README.md

+---
+title: "SimpleAI Installation"
+description: "Quick start guide for using the Mor.Rest documentation site"
+---

-# SimpleAI
+# SimpleAI Installation

-A modern AI chat application built with Next.js and Mor.Rest integration.
+This guide will help you quickly get started with the Mor.Rest documentation site.

-## Quick Start Guide
+## Quick Start

-SimpleAI is a complete integration of Mor.Rest in a Next.js application, providing a powerful and easy-to-use chat interface.
+The easiest way to get started is to use our sample project, SimpleAI.
+This project demonstrates a complete integration of Mor.Rest in a Next.js application.

-### Prerequisites

-- Node.js (Latest LTS version recommended)
-- pnpm (recommended package manager)

-### Installation

-1. **Install pnpm** (if not already installed):
+pnpm is the recommended package manager for SimpleAI installation.

+To install pnpm:

 ```bash
 # Using npm